MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp-autoir.md

 3. In the navigation pane on the left side, choose **Alerts** > **Alert policies**.

 4. Review the list of existing policies, especially your [default alert policies](https://docs.microsoft.com/office365/securitycompliance/alert-policies?#default-alert-policies).
-(Some default policies are set up to trigger AIR.)
+(Some default policies are set up to trigger AIR automatically.)

 5. If necessary, add an alert policy.
 (Choose **+ New alert policy**.)
 To get help with this, see [Alert policies](https://docs.microsoft.com/office365/securitycompliance/alert-policies).